TheSpaghettiDetective/obico-server/website/docs/user-guides/klipper-setup.md

   ]}>
   <TabItem value="mobile">

-1. Press "**Link Printer**" button on the welcome screen.
-If you don't see that screen, tap the menu icon (☰) on the top-left corner, and select "**Link New Printer**".
+1. Press "Link Printer" button on the welcome screen.
+If you don't see that screen, tap the menu icon (☰) on the top-left corner, and select "Link New Printer".
-2. Choose "**Klipper**" on the next screen.
+2. Choose “Generic Klipper” on the next screen.
-3. Assuming you have followed the previous steps and installed the plugin, you can simply click the "**Yes, Obico for Klipper is installed**" button.
+3. Assuming you have followed the previous steps and installed the plugin, you can simply click the "Yes, the Plugin is Installed" button.
 4. The app will start scanning for the Klipper printer connected to the same local network.
-5. If printer is found, simply click the "**Link**" button and the app will do the rest for you.
+5. If a printer is found, simply click the "Link" button and the app will do the rest for you.
   :::tip
-  **If, however, the app can't find your printer after 1 minute of scanning, you need to follow the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a 6-digit code.**
+  **If, however, the app can't find your printer after 1 minute of scanning, you need to follow the [Manual Setup Guide](/docs/user-guides/klipper-setup-manual-link) to link your printer using a one-time passcode.**
   :::

 <div style={{display: "flex", justifyContent: "center"}}><img src="/img/user-guides/setupguide/auto-link-klipper-mobile.gif" /></div>